bookofproofs/FParsecErrRecStudy/README.md

 In particular, we would like to return at least a partial AST where our parser can succeed in error recovery and emit diagnostics depending on the context in which the error recovery did succeed.
 Only a the case none of our context-related error recovery attempts succeed, our partial AST would be replaced by a single ERROR node, while still emitting diagnostics why this happened.

+## How to read this README.md

+This documentation reflects the repository's formation process, including refactoring, and not its current final version.
+As a new user of FParsec and a F# beginner, I wanted to share with you the problems I came across when trying to add error recovery to an FParserc parser.

+I think that adding error recovery to a parser that does not support it in an in-built fashion is a non-trivial problem.
+It is not only a matter of being familiar with functional programming in F# or with FParsec to solve it.
+So you might be interested with trying out the examples by yourself and see what happens.
+If not, just stop reading right now and look / use the (still preliminary) final version of the repository's code.

 ## Example grammar
 The grammar we want to parse is (in ebnf)